lordfriend/nya-bootstrap-select/docs/src/content/api/nya-bs-option.md

 ###Special class generated on each element.

-When using `group by` expression, the `nya-bs-option` will generate a class `group-item` on each repeated element.
+When using `group by` expression, the `nyaBsOption` will generate a class `group-item` on each repeated element.
 To identify the first element of each group.
 It will also add a class `first-in-group` on the first element of a group.
 Theses class has some special styles to build the group header.